iansyd/NixOS-config/docs/NixOS-notes.md

 Add and configure KDE Krohnkite to enable tiling windows managemetn To sort out - panel configurations etc in KDE

+## Notes on a gotcha

+if a new file is added into the home-manager directory and it has never been staged then an error will pop up when you attempt to update home-manager with
+$home-manager switch --flake .
+To fix this the new file  must be added using
+$ git add <addedfile>

+## Action on getting an "is not owned by current user" message when using nixos-rebuild

+If this happens then use the --use-remote-sudo option instead of sudo command, i.e.
+$ nixos-rebuild switch --use-remote-sudo --flake .

 To Do
 =====